Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 **[MGIT: A Multi-modal Global Instance Tracking Benchmark Based on Hierarchical Semantic Framework](http://videocube.aitestunion.com/)**

 - Visual Object Tracking / Visual Language Tracking / Long Video Understanding and Reasoning / Intelligent Evaluation Technology / Hierarchical Semantic Information Annotation
 - As of Jan.
-2024, the platform has received over 287k visits from more than 130 countries and regions worldwide, with over 1,000 downloads and more than 380 algorithm tests.
+2024, the platform has received 287k+ page views, 1k+ downloads, 400+ trackers from 130+ countries and regions worldwide.
+- VideoCube / MGIT is the supporting platform for research accepted by IEEE TPAMI 2023 and NeurIPS 2023.
 </div>
 </div>